maxh/maxheinritz.com/_posts/2022-08-13-atomic-domain-modules.md

 tags: ["software patterns"]
 ---

 The [post on organizing backend code](/posts/organizing-backend-code.html) covers the broad strokes of setting up the directory structure for a backend codebase.
-This post focuses on "leaf nodes" in the module dependency heirarchy: atomic domain modules.
+This post focuses on "leaf nodes" in the module dependency hierarchy: atomic domain modules.
 For example, in a codebase with the following modules:

 ```
 domain/